namakshenas/Ai_Agent/README.md

 # OSSPITA : Run your local AI assistant to experience enhanced privacy and zero cost.

-OSSPITA is a lightweight, fully local, open-source AI-powered research and conversational interface that enables users to interact in real time with various Open-Source models.
-Leveraging the Ollama API, OSSPITA provides a seamless experience for engaging with cutting-edge AI technology.
+OSSPITA is a lightweight, fully local, open-source desktop interface that enables users to interact for free and in real time with various Open-Source LLMs.
+Leveraging the Ollama API, OSSPITA provides a user-friendly experience for engaging with cutting-edge AI technology.

 ## I - Features